ginjera/mokomakambo/content/firefox-shift-tab.rst

 :tags: firefox
 :slug: firefox-shift-tab

 I use firefox as my preferred browser.
-I frequently use 'tab' to jump through text fields/buttons on web pages.
+I frequently use 'tab' to jump through text fields/buttons on web forms.
 It's nice and quick.
 Trouble though is that this only works in the forwards direction.
 Sometimes I 'tab' through too quickly and have to reach for the mouse to click on a field or button I missed.
+I could not figure out how to 'tab' through the same fileds and buttons backwords.
+Until now.

 The `Mozilla support page on keyboard shortcuts`_ isn't much help.
 So what's a keyboard shortcut lovin' geek to do?
 Google-fu to the rescue.
 Googling for "firefox tab backwards" brings one to a mozillaZine forum topic from way back in 2005 [#]_. `Is there a backward tab key sequence`_? a kind forum member asks on behalf of my future self.
 Lo and behold - indeed there is.
 It's ``Shift-Tab``.
 And it still works in 2014.